evias/evias.github.io/pages/sponsor-me.md

 ## Our work

 <div class="text-justify">
-As a team at Using Blockchain Ltd, we have contributed to the many open standard definitions published by @eVias over the past years, including but not limited to <a href="https://github.com/evias/NIP/blob/master/NIPs/nip-0013.md" target="_blank">NIP13</a> for defining Security Tokens and NFTs with Symbol from NEM, <a href="https://github.com/evias/NIP/blob/master/NIPs/nip-0006.md" target="_blank">NIP6</a> for using Hierarchical Deterministic Wallets with Symbol from NEM and <a href="https://github.com/evias/NIP/blob/nip-components/NIPs/nip-0016.md" target="_blank">NIP16</a> which focusses on providing a smooth Components experience when working with Symbol from NEM and compatible networks like dHealth Network.
+As a team, we have contributed to the many open standard definitions published by @eVias over the past years, including but not limited to <a href="https://github.com/evias/NIP/blob/master/NIPs/nip-0013.md" target="_blank">NIP13</a> for defining Security Tokens and NFTs with Symbol from NEM, <a href="https://github.com/evias/NIP/blob/master/NIPs/nip-0006.md" target="_blank">NIP6</a> for using Hierarchical Deterministic Wallets with Symbol from NEM and <a href="https://github.com/evias/NIP/blob/nip-components/NIPs/nip-0016.md" target="_blank">NIP16</a> which focusses on providing a smooth Components experience when working with Symbol from NEM and compatible networks like dHealth Network.
 <br /><br />
 Note that the above open standards have all been *used* in production with dHealth Network from 2021 to 2023.
 We put our focus on qualitative and innovative development skills and our headline is that **open source is a beautiful way to collaborate**.
 Many of our software packages are available at Github.
 That is because we believe in an open access to innovation.
 <br /><br />